March 2020 – Spring Term 2 Welcome to the Year 2 Page.

 Children need to be fluent readers if they are going to be able to access the full curriculum and achieving this is a joint responsibility between school and home.
 It is vital that your child practises reading at home every day, with a parent or older sibling listening to and guiding them.
 Please record in their reading record every time that they have read at home.
 We aim to change your child’s book every day if they have finished reading it.
 For children who are reading a longer book, it is expected that they may need to read the book over a few days.
 We keep a record of when your child changes their book so please remind them to bring their bookbag every day.

 We use lots of practical resources in our lessons so that children have a really clear concept of number.
 Children record their learning in many ways and it may be different from the formal methods that many adults are used to from their own school days.
 If your child needs to use counters at home to help them with homework, they can use simple household items such as buttons, straws or pieces of dry pasta.
 It is useful if you talk to your child about using numbers when you are shopping, cooking or looking at the time.
-This half term, your child will also be applying their number knowledge to calculating money amounts.
+This half term, we are going to be working really hard to ensure good fluency of the key number facts.

 We always try to make our lessons fun and interesting but we do expect children to work hard in class.
 Your child will cope much better with the school day if you ensure that they have enough sleep every day and are fresh for learning every morning.
 We are supporting children to become more independent but at this age they will need support from you to remember book bags and PE kit.
-We have enjoyed getting to know your child and continue to work with you to help them grow and develop further.
+The children are now very used to the routines and expectations of Year 2 and are very enthusiastic about their learning.

 Mrs J Law (class teacher) & Ms A Holland (teaching assistant)

-Mrs R Akhtar & Ms J Oates (learning support assistants)
+Mrs R Akhtar & Mrs Cooper (learning support assistants)